hathach23/USV/01 Hardware/09 RC Control/02 Software/README.md

 ## FrSky SBUS 8E2, 100.000 Baud (Futaba invers)

-a Micropython driver for the SBUS protocol on Rpi Pic
+a Micropython driver for the SBUS protocol on Pi Pico

 It supports 16 standard Channels plus 2 digitals.